shun60s/Vocal-Tube-Model2/README.md

 ### harmonic structure in the frequency spectrum
-This version  introduces repeated glottal voice sourcel to explain harmonic structure in the frequency spectrum.
+This version  introduces repeated glottal voice source to explain harmonic structure in the frequency spectrum.
 ```
 python glottal.py
 ```